By Michael Guss, Class of 2012

 Faculty Peer Reviewed

-The Islamic faith is characterized by five central pillars: the public declaration of …
+The Islamic faith is characterized by five central pillars: the …

 By Ijeoma Ejigiri, Class of 2011